 Misoprostol has been found to be a useful adjunct to oxytocin in lowering the amount of bleeding associated with caesarean birth, and thus prevents primary postpartum haemorrhage (Nayak et al.; 2017).

 The onset of action of misoprostol is very critical to making sure that blood loss at delivery is kept at a minimum.
 Misoprostol when given sublingually has an onset of action of 11-minutes while other routes takes longer, except for the oral route where the onset of action is 8-minutes (Tang et al.; 2007).
 Therefore, knowing about this timing will aid in guiding the appropriate time to administer the uterotonic at caesarean deliveries.
-Giving misoprostol too early at caesarean section (for example just after spinal anaesthesia) in patients with previous abdominal surgeries (caesarean section inclusive) may predispose the parturients to uterine rupture on the theatre table.
+Giving misoprostol too early at caesarean section (for example just after spinal anaesthesia) in patients with previous abdominal surgeries (caesarean section inclusive) may predispose the parturients to uterine rupture on the theatre table (reference?) .
 This is so if the time needed to gaining access to the uterus is prolonged or lengthened by the presence of intraabdominal adhesions from previous abdominal surgeries.

 In this study, the most of the participants were aged 30 to 39 years.
 This finding is similar to that the study by Akpan et al.; 2021.
 This occurrence may be probably due to late onset marriages occurring in the region of the country where these researches were conducted.
 Persistence economic woes and a need for women to further their education have been noticed to be contributors to delayed marriages in the region.
 However, in contrast to this present study, Ugwu et al.; 2014 study showed that a significant number of participants were aged 25-29 years.
 A possible explanation for this disparity may be due to early marriages or betrothal culture in predominantly Islamic Ibadan where the Ugwu et al; 2014 study was carried out.
 This participants’ age disparity finding was also noticed in the works of other researchers in India and Egypt, in which it was seen than most of participants were less than 30 years of age (Maged et al.; 2019, Karya et al,; 2021).
 Again, in these countries, early marriages are said to be common occurrences because of cultural/ religious practices.